Become a Cantor

 - Cantillation of Esther, Book of Ruth (Three Festivals) and Lamentations

-The rich and varied music of the Jewish People will comprise the pillars of your study and your service, both liturgically and culturally.
 The Jewish music history curriculum will immerse you in the context and sources of Jewish music.
-You will study the history and perform repertoire in Jewish art song, folk song, Jewish musical theater and hazzanut.
-You will also learn and sing Jewish choral music, contemporary and traditional congregational melodies, niggunim and Shabbat and High Holiday repertoire.
+You will study Jewish art song, folk song, Jewish musical theater and hazzanut, as well as Jewish choral music, contemporary and traditional congregational melodies, niggunim and Shabbat and High Holiday repertoire.

 Through this bountiful musical language, we express our deepest yearnings and experience our most joyous celebrations.
 The music of the sacred moments of our lives – births, b’nei mitzvah, weddings and funerals – carries our most profound connections to on another, our community and our people.
-Becoming fluent in these many musical expressions, you will be able to lead and teach your congregations through the medium of song.
+Becoming fluent in these many musical expressions, you will be able to lead and teach your congregations.

 Jewish Repertoire Classes